maryjng/origins-market-tracker/README.md

 ** NOTE **
 08/22/2024
 The server is back!
 Still waiting on the API to return as well.
 Looking back at this code, there is a lot of refactoring and improving to do.
 I may transform this project to integrate with other tools like Discord.. at least for personal use.
+I am aiming to include all items in this application this time.
 **

 The API utilized is for the market of a private server for an online game, Ragnarok Online.
 The goal is to present in-game vending/buying market prices for items, including accumulated historical prices for customizable user accessibility.